 How can I find my competitors’ affiliates?

-Your competitor's affiliates make money by pushing traffic to their site and getting a commission from any sales.
-Since they link to your competitor's landing page (or product page), they are an inbound link to that site.
-We can help you with that in just a few clicks.
+Your competitor's affiliates make money by sending traffic to the selling site and getting a commission from any sales that come from those referrals.
+To do this, the affiliates link to your competitor's landing page (or product page), and that means that those are technically inbound links to your competitor's site.
+When we look into those links, it tells us who the affiliates are, and you can find all of that info in just a few clicks.

 We’re going to use SpyFu's backlinks tool for this job.

 How to find Competitors' Affiliates – the Fast Answer

 - Search a domain in the search box on spyfu.com.

 - Filter to "Has Affiliates" on Page Type.